Vobase

 βββ Hono server

-β βββ /auth/* β better-auth (sessions, passwords, CSRF)
+β βββ /api/auth/* β better-auth (sessions, OTP, CSRF)

-β βββ /api/* β module handlers (JWT-validated)
+β βββ /api/<mod>/* β module web routes (session-validated)

 β βββ /mcp β MCP server (same process, shared port)